aralroca/aralroca.com/posts/teaful.md

 }
 ```

-And your components don't need any changes:
+Your components won't need any changes:

 ```js
 import { useStore } from "./store";